 It is a vicious cycle.
 But you can break it.
 There's absolutely no reason why you shouldn't be in love with every item in your closet.
 But if that's not the case we’re pretty sure we know why:

 The stuff you buy is not the best reflection of you and doesn't fit well with the realities of your day-to-day.
 When your style is not mapped to your lifestyle you will never feel confident in your personal appearance.

 If you have a lot of things in your space – including your closet – that seem completely off it is likely due to the fact that you are purchasing without first considering who you are, what you what to convey to the world, and how that manifests in your daily routine.

-Before you can create your capsule wardrobe, you need to be thoughtful about the things that should go in it.
+Before you can build your capsule wardrobe, you need to be thoughtful about the pieces that should go into it.
 It's impossible to do that without the following three lifestyle considerations.

 1. SELF REFLECTION

 Minimalism is an ubiquitous term and having a "minimalist style" means nothing when you have no context by which this concept can be applied to your personal situation.